 In conjure work, I was also advised to set a time limit on my work in determining their success.
 I should see signs, movements, and changes that the spell fulfilled its purpose in a certain period.

-• Stop casting the spell because it is not in the best interest to have what I am asking for.
-The spirit world is probably trying to protect people from harm or something negative down the road.
+- Stop casting the spell because it is not in the best interest to have what I am asking for.
+The spirit world is trying to protect people from harm or something negative down the road.

 Does conjure always work?

-One of the most common mistakes that prevent us from effectively doing a job is... it feels like we are just preparing stuff for no one and/or talking to a wall.
-Some people new to Hoodoo don't actually sense the spirits who work behind the magic; how can we tell that we are indeed performing magic?
+One of the most common mistakes that prevent us from effectively doing a job is feeling like we are just preparing stuff for no one and/or talking to a wall.
+Some people new to Hoodoo don't sense the spirits who work behind the magic; how can we tell that we are performing magic?
 A monologue incantation and senseless setting of lights are awkward at best; at worst, a little crazy.

 Effective practitioners should believe in the power of their magic.
-Taking a significant exam, boosting energy, searching for love, healing someone, magically inclined folks tend to perform a job and ask for help.
+Whether they are taking a significant exam, boosting energy, searching for love, or healing someone, magically inclined folks tend to perform a job and ask for help.
 That means we must believe that we are utilizing something ' natural.'

-I suggest doing the job like we're working in our office.
+I suggest doing the job as if we were working in our office.
 We work without losing our train of thought, with passion and interest, ignoring the disturbances to finish our job!
 Our knowledge that we had to do this or that was so strong that we managed a focused work beautifully.

-So, it's not the lack of tangibility that causes the conjure not to work; it's that we don't concertize to ourselves how real magic and the spirits are and what an incredible opportunity it is to deal with them appropriately.
+So, it's not the lack of tangibility that causes the conjure to fail; it's that we don't realize how real magic and spirits are and what an incredible opportunity it is to deal with them appropriately.

-I also think a change of perspective is crucial here: magic works, and prayers are answered.
+A change of perspective is also crucial here: magic works, and prayers are answered.
 It's up to us to see how they work and be answered.
-Sometimes they work like it's 'not right now or 'work on patience or some other character trait and try to cast next week/ next month/ next year again.'
+Sometimes, they work like it's 'not right now or 'work on patience or some other character trait and try to cast next week/ next month/ next year again.'

-We must evaluate whether our intention to do magic is genuinely beneficial to us in the long run.
-If it is, maybe there's some other growth that is expected of us to receive what we want or need.
+We must evaluate whether our intention to do magic genuinely benefits us in the long run.
+If it is, maybe some other growth is expected of us to receive what we want or need.
 This is the purpose of divination before doing any work.

 Are there any restrictions on doing a job?